MaastrichtU-IDS/cohort-explorer/README.md

    ADMINS=admin1@email.com,admin2@email.com
    ```

+   > [!WARNING]
+   >
+   > * Make sure to add the user you will login with to the list of `ADMINS` if you want to be able to upload any cohort.
+   > * Get a token from Decentriq for your login email (the explorer needs a token to access Decentriq API)

 2. Put the excel spreadsheet with all cohorts metadata in `data/iCARE4CVD_Cohorts.xlsx`.
 Uploaded cohorts will go to separated folders in `data/cohorts/`

 3. Start the whole stack in development with docker compose, with hot reload for the frontend and backend: